Alexander Tsoi: Biography

 In 2012, he gave the first detailed and open interview about his life.
 In that same year, he filed a lawsuit against State Duma deputy Yevgeny Fedorov, who allegedly slandered his father.
 However, the court found no violations in Yevgeny Fedorov's words.
-Fedorov quoted the opinion of the Soviet KGB officers about Tsoi's work, rather than voicing his own judgment.
-Later, Rashid Nugmanov announced his plans to start filming the movie "Citadel of Death" based on his joint script with William Gibson (which was originally written for Victor Tsoi) and to take on the lead role of Alexander Tsoi, who, in turn, supported the idea.
+Fedorov quoted the opinion of the Soviet KGB officers about Viktor's work, rather than voicing his own judgment.
+Later, Rashid Nugmanov announced his plans to start filming the movie "Citadel of Death" based on his joint script with William Gibson (which was originally written for Viktor) and to take on the lead role of Alexander, who, in turn, supported the idea.

 On 3 August 2017, he unveiled the song "Whisper" of his new solo music project, Ronin, in which he is the author, musician and vocalist.
 The lyrics of the song "Whisper" were written by him when he was still 18 years old.
 On September 3, the mini-album "Reliance" was released, which contains 5 songs.
-Later, Yuri Kasparyan became one of the band's members.
+Later, Kasparyan became one of the band's members.

-In 2019, Alexander Tsoi proposed to organize concerts of the band "Kino", which would use Viktor Tsoi's vocals from old songs, but with live music by former band members and a specially designed video sequence.
-It was assumed that Kino musicians - Tikhomirov, Titov and Kasparyan - would take the stage, Oleg Shuntsov (a member of the Symphonic Cinema project) would play the drum parts, and Dmitry Kezhvatov from the band "Tarakany!" would play acoustic guitar.
-The concerts were scheduled to take place on October 31 (St. Petersburg), November 7 (Minsk, Belarus), November 11 (Riga, Latvia) and November 21 (Moscow) 2020.
+In 2019, Alexander proposed to organize concerts of the band "Kino", which would use Viktor's vocals from old songs, but with live music by former band members and a specially designed video sequence.
+It was assumed that Kino musicians – Tikhomirov, Titov and Kasparyan – would take the stage, Oleg Shuntsov (a member of the Symphonic Cinema project) would play the drum parts, and Dmitry Kezhvatov from the band "Tarakany!" would play acoustic guitar.
+The concerts were scheduled to take place on October 31 (St. Petersburg), November 7 (Minsk, Belarus), November 11 (Riga, Latvia), and November 21 (Moscow) 2020.
 Due to coronavirus restrictions, they were postponed to 2021.

-He became the prototype for the character of Zhenya, Viktor Tsoi's son in Alexei Uchitel's movie Tsoi (2020).
-At the same time, Alexander Tsoi himself made a harsh criticism of the film.
+He became the prototype for the character of Zhenya, Viktor's son, in Alexei Uchitel's movie Tsoi (2020).
+At the same time, Alexander himself made a harsh criticism of the film.

 A re-recorded version of Kino's 1985 album Eto ne lyubov... was released on 15 March 2024, with Alexander noting: "The recording quality in the early 1980s did not allow for a full appreciation of these songs: you could hear all the instruments, but there was no coherent picture.
 After 40 years, this music is getting the sound it deserves".